Get,

 Fasting blood glucose estimation and lipid profile tests are commonly recommended tests which should be done in the fasting state.
 Overnight fasting therefore gives the most accurate test results.

-Dr. Ashish Bajaj, M.B.B.S., M.D.
+Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology

 The lab professional or doctor can advise you on fasting before a test you have booked.
 Make sure to ask about this if not notified.
 Some common blood tests that require fasting are listed below:

-• Lipid profile: Evaluates cholesterol level and other blood fats such as triglycerides.
+• Lipid Profile: Evaluates cholesterol level and other blood fats such as triglycerides.
 Test results showing high levels indicate the risk of developing heart conditions or a stroke.
 You may not be asked to fast for this test if you are younger than twenty-five years of age or if you only need a partial lipid profile or if the doctor specifically asks for a non-fasting result.

 Recommended fasting time for the test: 9-12 hours.